Deadly malaria appears to have returned to Italy after decades

 ROME — Malaria killed a 4-year-old girl in Italy, raising fears that the mosquito-borne disease has returned to the country after decades.

-Sonia Zago developed high fever after returning to her home in northern Italy from a vacation with her parents in Bibione, a seaside town on the Adriatic coast near Venice.
+Sonia Zago developed a high fever after returning home from a vacation in Bibione, a seaside town on the Adriatic coast near Venice.

-As her condition worsened, she was taken to a hospital where she was diagnosed with malaria and then transferred to another facility that treats tropical diseases.
-She died on Sunday night.
+As her condition worsened, she was taken to a hospital in the northern city of Trento.
+Within an hour, the girl had fallen into a coma and was diagnosed with malaria.
+Zago was then then transferred to a hospital in Brescia that treats tropical diseases, but she died on Sunday night.

 “From what we know, there are no mosquitoes in Italy carrying malaria," Claudio Paternoster, the head of the infectious diseases ward at the hospital of the northern city of Trento told the Italian daily Corriere della Sera.
 "We will have to investigate this."